chandraS/password-validator/README.md

 ### Future enhancements

-The future steps could be to create an image out the executable and run it within a Docker container.
+The future steps could be to create an image out of the executable and run it within a `Docker` container.
 As of now, the containerziation part works partially.
 To make containerization work completely, would need some more time and that might go beyond the submission deadline.
 Therefore, I did not include it in this version